Steel futures gain on hopes of rising China consumption

-BEIJING, April 1 (Reuters) - Chinese steel rebar and hot rolled coil futures rose on Thursday shored up by expectations of further demand on upbeat economic indicators and Beijing’s efforts to stimulate consumption.
+BEIJING (Reuters) - Chinese steel rebar and hot rolled coil futures rose on Thursday, shored up by expectations of further demand on upbeat economic indicators and Beijing’s efforts to stimulate consumption.

-China’s excavator sales in the first two months surged 149% from same period year earlier, according to a state media report, suggesting buoyant infrastructure activities.
+China’s excavator sales in the first two months of 2021 surged 149% from same period year earlier, according to a state media report, suggesting a buoyant infrastructure sector.

-Meanwhile, the industry ministry and other departments jointly issued a notice, encouraging new energy vehicle sales in smaller cities and rural areas, which will last throughout 2021. (bit.ly/3doCWqn)
+Meanwhile, the industry ministry and other departments jointly issued a notice encouraging new energy vehicle sales in smaller cities and rural areas. (bit.ly/3doCWqn)

 Benchmark iron ore futures on the Dalian Commodity Exchange also gained.

-The most actively traded May contract rose 1.1% to 1,104 yuan a tonne, while September contract - with most open interests - jumped 2.6% to 974 yuan per tonne.
+The most actively traded May contract rose 1.2% to 1,104 yuan a tonne, while the September contract - with the most open interest - jumped 2.8% to 976 yuan per tonne.

-Spot 62% iron ore for delivery to China SH-CCN-IRNOR62 was unchanged at $166 a tonne on Wednesday from the previous session, according to SteelHome consultancy.
+Spot 62% iron ore for delivery to China was unchanged at $166 a tonne on Wednesday from the previous session, according to consultancy SteelHome.

 FUNDAMENTALS